microsoft/vscode-cmake-tools/docs/configuring.rst

 How CMake Tools Configures
 **************************

-CMake Tools speaks to CMake over *CMake Server*, a execution mode of CMake wherein a persistent connection is held open to query information and get project information.
+CMake Tools speaks to CMake over *CMake Server*, an execution mode of CMake wherein a persistent connection is held open to query information and get project information.